Social Issues and Social Investment Strategy

 Explanation:

-• Charity Donation: year-end blessings donations, one-time emergency aid for Turkey earthquake relief, and arts and talent development programs.
+- Charity Donation: year-end blessings donations, one-time emergency aid for Hualien earthquake relief, and arts and talent development programs, etc.

-• Community Investment and Business Initiative: Projects centered around three main pillars, including Youth International Volunteering Program and Digital Happy Learning Camps.
+- Community Investment and Commercial Initiative: Projects centered around three main pillars, including international volunteer program and Digital Happy Learning Camp.

 Forms of Investments